Aziz Issah: Dreams FC

-Issah continued his excellent form in continental competition.
-On 3 December 2023, he scored his first continental competition goal, netting the second goal in a 2–1 victory over Rivers United in the group stage of 2023–24 CAF Confederation Cup.
-In their third group match, he scored again to help Dreams to a 3–2 victory over Angolan side Académica do Lobito sending the team to the top of Group C. His performances led Dreams FC reach the semi-finals of the competition, where he finished as the top goal scorer with four goals and provided two assists in 10 matches.
-In addition to his contributions in the CAF competition, Issah played a crucial role in Dreams FC's 2023–24 Ghana Premier League campaign, scoring 7 goals in 24 matches.
-He also maintained his strong form in the FA Cup, netting 4 goals in 5 games.
+During the 2023–24 season, Issah established himself as one of Dreams FC's most influential players as the club made a historic run in the 2023–24 CAF Confederation Cup.
+On 3 December 2023, he scored his first continental goal, netting the second in a 2–1 victory over Rivers United in the group stage of the competition.
+In their third group match, he scored again to help Dreams to a 3–2 victory over Angolan side Académica do Lobito sending the team to the top of Group C. In their maiden appearance in a CAF inter-club competition, Dreams reached the semi-finals after defeating Stade Malien 3–2 on aggregate in the quarter-finals, becoming the first Ghanaian club in two decades to reach the knockout stages of a CAF club competition.